bonitasoft/bonita-doc/md/wildfly-bundle.md

 For the Community edition:

-* Go to the [Bonitasoft website](http://www.bonitasoft.com/downloads-v2) and get the Bonita BPM Community edition WildFly bundle.
+* Go to the [Bonitasoft website](http://www.bonitasoft.com/downloads-v2) and get the Bonita Community edition WildFly bundle.

 For a Subscription edition:

-* Go to the [Customer Portal](https://customer.bonitasoft.com/download/request) and download the Bonita BPM Subscription edition WildFly bundle.
+* Go to the [Customer Portal](https://customer.bonitasoft.com/download/request) and download the Bonita Subscription edition WildFly bundle.

 #### Unzip

 The folder where you unzip the WildFly bundle is known as _`<WILDFLY_HOME>`_.
 We recommend the following locations:

-* Windows: `C:\BonitaBPM`.
+* Windows: `C:\Bonita`.
-* Linux: in `/opt/BonitaBPM`.
+* Linux: in `/opt/Bonita`.
 Make sure that Linux user account used to execute WildFly is the owner of the folders and files.

 ::: warning
 Whatever location you choose, **do not** leave blank spaces in the path to the directory, nor in the folder name.